PRS Phonics Course – Overview

 - When you relate graphemes to phonemes, there are over 1,000 variations of spelling in the English language.
 This phonic course contains all of them.

 - The 70 modules (or pages) in the course, teach all of the phonemes and graphemes found in the English language With this course you can continue teaching until your pupil has a true adult reading age.

 - All of the different spelling patterns in the English language have been organised by sound, then order of difficulty.
 There are 3 levels of difficulty.
 The first 39 modules cover Key Stages 1 and 2 as taught in English Schools.
-By the end of module 39 the pupil will have been taught systematically, 559 of the phonic facts needed in order to develop reading fluency.
+By the end of module 39 the pupil will have been taught 559 of the phonic facts needed in order to develop reading fluency.
 How much time it takes to teach the 70 Modules/Lessons depends on you and your students.
 (How quickly could you read and absorb 70 A4 pages?)

 - A unique index in Practice Reading & Speaking demonstrates how a single spelling can have many different sounds.
 For example, the letter ‘a’ has 11 different sounds in English.
-All spelling patterns with variations in how they sound when spoken are included in this index (even the rare ones).
+All spelling patterns with their sound variations when spoken are included in this index (even the rare ones).
 Almost 100 graphemes have 2 to 11 variations of sound.
 This index does NOT include the spellings that only ever have one option when sounding them out.

 - The course contains teaching notes, assessments, basic English, lesson ideas, suggestions for reading games and a chart that shows pupils how to improve their own creative writing.
 Segment focus pages help dyslexic children who need extra assistance with visual and auditory discrimination.